FrancesCoronel/hire-me/docs/03-apply/skills.md

 # Listing Skills

+> Ensuring whoever looks through your profile has a good idea of what you have experience in is pretty important.

+## LinkedIn - Featured Skills & Endorsements

 If you haven't already, add your relevant skills to your LinkedIn profile as well under the **Featured Skills & Endorsements** section and try and get endorsements from your peers.

 ![LinkedIn - Featured Skills & Endorsements](https://i.imgur.com/PsFw37t.png)

+## Reference List

 Some of the more _vintage_ application platforms out there still require you to list out your skills.